CityChainFoundation/documentation/WHITEPAPER.md

 - ... and a lot more, please refer to the [website](https://city-chain.org/) for more details.

 # Consensus Algorithm (PoS)
-City Chain will utilize Proof-of-Stake as oppose to Proof-of-Work (Bitcoin).
+City Chain utilize Proof-of-Stake as oppose to Proof-of-Work (Bitcoin).
 We do this for a number of reasons:

 * Reduce the demand for electric energy and hardware investements for stakers ("miners").
 * Deterministic block interval.
 * Avoid competition with Bitcoin and other blockchains for the available PoW-hashpower.

-City Chain will use version 3 of PoS, possibly with some modifications.
+City Chain use version 3 of PoS.
 City Chain commits to keep investigating and following the development of PoS consensus algorithms and perform upgrades and modifications in the future.
 This might result in soft- and/or hard-forks.
 Modifications to the PoS algorithms will be done to ensure the stability, safety and security of the blockchain-network.

 # Accounts

 Accounts on the City Chain and Smart City Platform, is the same as most blockchains today.
-By relying on a 12 or 24 word mnemonic which will act as the seed for derived private/public key pairs, you can access all your data, coins and information.
+By relying on a 12 word recovery phrase (mnemonic) which will act as the seed for derived private/public key pairs, you can access all your data, coins and information.

 # Identities